Medically reviewed by Drugs.com. Last updated on Jan 3, 2020.

 Treatment of pleurisy involves pain control and treating the underlying condition.

-Pleurisy occurs when the pleura — a membrane consisting of a layer of tissue that lines the chest cavity and a layer of tissue that surrounds the lungs — becomes inflamed.
+Pleurisy occurs when the pleura — a membrane consisting of a layer of tissue that lines the chest cavity and a layer of tissue that surrounds the lungs — becomes inflamed, causing chest pain.

 - Chest pain that worsens when you breathe, cough or sneeze